Rajdeep-Borana/DISNEY-HOTSTAR/README.md

 **YAML Configuration File:-**
 1. Create a YAML configuration file that defines the various data sources, target layer, and transformations to be applied.
-2. The YAML file should include details such as source connection information, target connection information, and transformation rules.[Uploading data.yaml…]()
+2. The YAML file should include details such as source connection information, target connection information, and transformation rules.

 **Apache Spark with Scala:-**